Clarksville, Maryland Restoration Dentist

 A dental bridge is a custom device anchored to neighboring teeth that replaces one or more missing teeth.
 A tooth or teeth replaced with bridgework are replaced by a natural-looking prosthetic (replacement) that is held together by the teeth on either side of the missing one(s).
 Crowns and bridges are most commonly prepared from high quality materials such as semiprecious or precious metals, porcelain, or a fused combination of the two.
 Your dentist will take into account esthetics, function and tissue compatibility when selecting the material most suitable for your teeth.

 Teeth fillings are utilized using the most modern advancements in dentistry.
 The exact placing of modern composites allows the tooth to be as close as possible to its original strength in the most conservative fashion.
-Modern dental technologies use composites of a very hard "plastic" that bonds (micromechanically fuses) to the tooth to hold the tooth together.
-The use of amalgam fillings has been replaced with these plastics as some dentists believe that amalgam fillings expand and contract with hot, cold and biting.
-Some believe amalgam technology can lead to teeth that are weakened with every meal and that are susceptible to fracturing.
-Amalgam also contains mercury, a toxic element that is released from the fillings that has uncertain effects on the entire body.
+Modern dental technologies use composites of a very hard material that bonds (micromechanically fuses) to the tooth to hold the tooth together.

 Air Abrasion and Micro Dentistry

 Air abrasion technology uses a fine powder called aluminum oxide under air pressure to blast out small cavities in teeth without the need for anesthetic or needles.
-Modern dentistry utilizes conservative treatment options for decay removal in teeth and avoids the use of needles and drills to remove decay and conserve "healthy" tooth structure.
-Through the use of newer more conservative options such as air abrasion your dentist can remove small cavities in teeth without removing the solid, healthy tooth enamel – and then place white fillings, often without using the dreaded needle.
+Modern dentistry utilizes conservative treatment options for decay removal in teeth and avoids the use of needles and drills to remove decay and conserve “healthy” tooth structure.
+Through the use of newer more conservative options such as air abrasion your dentist can remove small cavities in teeth without removing the solid, healthy tooth enamel – and then place white fillings.

 Dentures are a common restorative device used to replace missing teeth for people with no teeth.
 They can also be used in mouths where several teeth need to be replaced.
 These types of dentures are called partials and are also a popular alternative to those who wish to conserve existing healthy teeth.
 Dentures allow for the ability to chew and bite properly, and prevent a sagging facial appearance.